 - Unable to open workbook.
 Make sure your Excel sheet is not password protected.

-- The sheet contains more than the maximum of 15000 rows (actual limit is subject to change).
+- The sheet contains more than the maximum amount of rows (actual limit depends on the attributes).
 The error may also be triggered if extraneous rows don’t hold any data, but have had a format or styling applied to them.

 - Multiple sheets found in the workbook.
 Only a single sheet may be present.